BrunoMedeiros14/ShoppingCartApi/README.md

 </p>

 Project carried out to complete the TQI challenge after completing the bootcamp provided on the [DIO](https://www.dio.me/ 'DIO website') platform.

+[click here](./README.pt-br.md) to see the documentation in Portuguese :brazil:

 ## Technologies